 This disease can happen to anyone at any age, but most cases occur in women who are between the ages of 20 to 40.
-In the United States, optic neuritis occurs more commonly in Caucasians than in African-Americans.
+In the United States, optic neuritis occurs more commonly in people who are white than in people who are Black.
 ON is also more common in Asian cultures.

 Myelin is a material that is produced by oligodendrocytes (a type of cell) in the central nervous system.
 Myelin wraps around the axons of many nerves.
 It helps speed nerve activity and insulates electrical conduction in the nerves.